-Jammu and Kashmir election result: BJP chief Ravinder Raina trails in Nowshera
+Assembly election result: BJP’s Jammu and Kashmir chief Ravinder Raina loses Nowshera

 Most exit polls on Saturday projected the National Conference-Congress alliance to be ahead of the BJP.

-The Assembly polls in Jammu and Kashmir were the first in 10 years and since the abrogation of Article 370 of the Constitution in August 2019, which gave special status to the erstwhile state.
-The Centre had at the time also bifurcated the state into two Union territories: Jammu and Kashmir and Ladakh.
+The Assembly polls in Jammu and Kashmir were the first in 10 years, and the first since the abrogation of Article 370 of the Constitution in August 2019, which gave special status to the erstwhile state.
+The Centre had at the time also bifurcated the state into two Union territories: Jammu and Kashmir, and Ladakh.

 Also read: The BJP’s impossible task in Kashmir Valley